elephantry/elephantry/docs/quickstart.md

 ⁶ 1 for the employee plus 1 per department, 4 here.
 The time taken by a query isn’t just the time to execute it.
 Every time you should add the network latency plus the time the ORM transforms results in objet.

+⁷ The relevance of this example is limited because the underlayed driver, libpq, supports only one async query at a time.